 Pros and Cons: Quartz Countertops

 Many see quartz countertops as the gold standard in terms of kitchen fittings.
 As Ideal Home explains, it's one of the most durable options for kitchen counters out there.
-They're scratch-resistant and can stand very high levels of heat.
+It's scratch-resistant and can stand very high levels of heat.
 Quartz is also resistant to staining and water damage, particularly after it has been polished.
 Many also praise the look of a quartz countertop, which gives a kitchen a luxurious feel.

 Nonetheless, there are some downsides to quartz.
 One drawback is its extremely high price tag.
 Quartz countertops are very expensive, costing around $10 per 2 x 4-inch piece.
 The price does work out to be more affordable over time, though.
 If correctly installed and maintained, quartz countertops won't need to be replaced.